 Updated Exam Blueprints and Study Guides

-To align with the transition to internet-based testing, the RCACC is proud to announce an updated exam blueprints for both the CRC® and CCS® exams.
-RCA follows strict certification practice to create and maintain our certification programs.
-The practices include many round of quality control to ensure that the CRC® and CCS® certification programs represent current and best practices in Culinology.
+To align with the transition to internet-based testing, the RCACC announced updated exam blueprints for both the CRC® and CCS® exams in 2019.
+RCA follows strict certification practices to create and maintain our certification programs.
+The practices include many rounds of quality control to ensure that the CRC® and CCS® certification programs represent current and best practices in Culinology.
 RCA recruited over 40 subject matter experts working in both food science and culinary arts to create, review, test, and set the updated standards for the CRC® and CCS® exam blueprints.
-The updated exam blueprints will first be tested during on March 15, 2019.
-Click here to learn more and review the exam blueprints and study guides for the the CRC® and CCS® exams.
+The updated exam blueprints were first tested on March 15, 2019.
+Click here to learn more and review the exam blueprints and study guides for the CRC® and CCS® exams.